schierlm/private-iota-testnet/README.md

 It will ask you about the IOTA you want to assign (you can also use suffixes like Gi or Pi).
 Once you have assigned all IOTA, it will write a `Snapshot.txt` (to be compiled into iri) and a `Snapshot.log` (for you to remember the seeds to the addresses).

 Get [iri](https://github.com/iotaledger/iri/) if you do not already have it.
+This process has (last) been tested with iri 1.5.4, so if you are trying a later version, you do it at your own risk.
+Please re-test with 1.5.4 before opening a ticket.

 As of iri 1.4.2.4 it is no longer required to patch and recompile iri, so you can decide by yourself if you prefer to compile it yourself or if you take the precompiled jar file.

-Copy `Snapshot.txt` in the same directory as `iri-1.4.2.4.jar`.
+Copy `Snapshot.txt` in the same directory as `iri-1.5.4.jar`.

 When starting iri, make sure to include the `--testnet` switch, as well as `--testnet-no-coo-validation` to skip milestone validation, and your custom snapshot.
 The current directory should not contain any `testnetdb` files from previous runs.

-    java -jar iri-1.4.2.4.jar --testnet --testnet-no-coo-validation --snapshot=Snapshot.txt -p 14700
+    java -jar iri-1.5.4.jar --testnet --testnet-no-coo-validation --snapshot=Snapshot.txt -p 14700

 Before you can connect to your iri with your wallet, you need to run the coordinator to create the first milestone